TylerTLe/New-folder--2-/Guidelines.md

 6. *Set up Environment variables*
     - *press the windows key, search and press "edit the systems environment variables"*
     - *Navigate to environment variables...*
-    - *Click on New... and create a new variable with the following.*
+    - *Click on New... and create a new variable with the following:* <br/>
     `Variable name: ANDROID_HOME`
-    - *The Variable value: can be found in Android Studio "Settings" dialog, under Languages & Frameworks → Android SDK. and should look like the following*
+    - *The Variable value: can be found in Android Studio "Settings" dialog, under Languages & Frameworks → Android SDK. and should look like the following:* <br/>
     `C:\Users\Tyler\AppData\Local\Android\Sdk`
-    - *you can also find the default location of the SDK install at the following location* `%LOCALAPPDATA%\Android\Sdk`
+    - *you can also find the default location of the SDK install at the following location:* <br/>
+    `%LOCALAPPDATA%\Android\Sdk`
     - *To make sure you correctly set up your environment variables do the following*
         1. *Open powershell*
-        2. *Copy and paste the following into powershell* `Get-ChildItem -Path Env:\`
+        2. *Copy and paste the following into powershell:* <br/>
+            `Get-ChildItem -Path Env:\`
         3. *Verify ANDROID_HOME has been added*
 7. *Add platform-tools to Path*
     - *In the same window you added your environment variables Select the Path variable.*
     - *Click edit*
-    - *Click new and add same file path you added as the variable value but with \platform-tools at the end. it should look like the following*
+    - *Click new and add same file path you added as the variable value but with \platform-tools at the end. it should look like the following:* <br/>
         `C:\Users\Tyler\AppData\Local\Android\Sdk\platform-tools`